Ducks send slumping Caps to 4th straight loss, 5-2

 ANAHEIM, Calif.
+(AP) -- Nearly 10 years after Corey Perry and Ryan Getzlaf won the Stanley Cup with the Anaheim Ducks, they put on a vintage performance to cap a celebratory reunion weekend with those 2007 teammates.

+The Washington Capitals took a thrashing, but they're hoping it moves them closer to a championship of their own.

-(AP) -- Corey Perry had two goals and an assist, Ryan Getzlaf added a goal and two assists, and the Anaheim Ducks sent the NHL-leading Washington Capitals to their fourth consecutive loss, 5-2 on Sunday night.
+Perry had two goals and an assist, Getzlaf added a goal and two assists, and the Ducks sent the NHL-leading Capitals to their fourth consecutive loss, 5-2 on Sunday night.

+Before the game, the Ducks welcomed home nearly all the players who raised California's first Stanley Cup, including captain Scott Niedermayer, Chris Pronger and Teemu Selanne, in a ceremony to mark the 10-year anniversary of the franchise's only title.

+Perry and Getzlaf were young supporting players on that team.
+Now well-established NHL stars, they responded to their old buddies' presence with a big win for Randy Carlyle, the coach of that championship team and this current bunch.

 Ryan Kesler also had a goal and two assists for the Ducks, who have won three of four to move ahead of the Calgary Flames for second place in the Pacific Division.
 Rickard Rakell scored his 29th goal, and Jonathan Bernier made 25 saves.